nginxinc/nginx-azure-workshops/labs/lab4/readme.md

 6380 | 32380 | redis follower
 9000 | 32090 | dashboard

-You will use these new Redis NodePorts for your Nginx for Azure upstreams in the next Lab.
+You will use these new Redis NodePorts for your Nginx for Azure upstreams in an Optional Lab Exercise.

 <br/>